-Notice of Action: DES/DDD must notify the requesting provider, and give the member written notice of any decision by DES/DDD to deny a service authorization request, or to authorize a service in an amount, duration, or scope that is less than requested.
+Notice of Action: DES/DDD must notify the requesting provider, and give the member written notice of any decision by DES/DDD to deny, reduce, suspend or terminate a service authorization request, or to authorize a service in an amount, duration, or scope that is less than requested.
 The notice must meet the requirements of 42 CFR 438.404, except that the notice to the provider need not be in writing.
-[42 CFR 438.210(c)] See Attachments B (1) and B (2).
+[42 CFR 438.210(c)] See Attachments B (1).